 IV.
 Procedure for Requesting Assistance Animals

-A person requesting an assistance animal in university housing must make a formal request through both Disability Services and Residential Services.
+A person requesting an assistance animal in university housing must make a formal request through both Accessible Education Services (formerly Disability Services) and Residential Services.
 Guidelines for student responsibilities can be accessed from Residential Services.
 As with all housing accommodation requests, please allow approximately 30 days to process requests.

 V. Responsibilities of Individuals Using Service or Assistance Animals

 Care and Supervision: Care and supervision of the animal are the sole responsibility of the person who benefits from the animal's use.
 The person is required to maintain full control of the animal at all times.
 The person will be individually and exclusively responsible for all aspects of caring for, feeding, health, and the well-being of the animal.
 The person is also responsible for ensuring the cleanup of the animal's waste and, when appropriate, must toilet the animal in areas designated by the University consistent with the reasonable capacity of the person.